FrogboyMV/MiscPlugins/README.md

 Many developers have asked how to make it so that the minumum amount of damage that can be infliced on a hit is 1 instead of 0.
 These plugins do just that.
 Make sure you use the one that coresponds with the other plugins you are using.

+## Disable Smooth Targeting

+The original Final Fantasy had a unique quirk.
+While it used the default battle system, your characters would attack whatever you told them to and the game wouldn't adjust the target if they were attacking a dead opponent.
+Most games since then have implemented target smoothing which handles this adjustment.
+While this is pretty standard now, it comes with a side effect.
+Now most battles can be won by just spamming the attack button and killing one enemy at a time and that is often times the best strategy to win fights.
+If you want to return to the days of making your players more carefully plan out their attacks by removing target smoothing, install this plugin.

 ## Terms of Use

 This plugin can be used in commercial or non-commercial projects.